 Prior to the start of the mentoring program, current graduate students, faculty, and staff will be asked to provide information that someone new to graduate school, Purdue, and the West Lafayette area would benefit from.
 This includes housing and travel information, what to do upon arrival at Purdue, basics about the ABE department, etc. It will also include information about the ABE Graduate Student Association, and the mentoring program, including a sign up form.
 Working with the graduate secretary, Kathy Brewer, these packets will be distributed to the new graduate students upon their admittance.
 After the informational sign up forms are returned, the mentors will be matched to their mentees and asked to contact their mentees and introduce themselves.

-During the first week of school, an ice cream social will be hosted by the ABE GSA in the seminar class required for all new students to allow the mentors and mentees to meet in person if they haven’t done so already.
-This will also act as the callout for ABE GSA.
+During the first week of school, a social will be hosted by the ABE GSA for all new students to allow the mentors and mentees to meet in person if they haven’t done so already.
+This will also act as a callout for ABE GSA.

-The monthly lunches discussed earlier are a yearlong opportunity for mentors and mentees to meet up and network face to face.
-If mentoring teams are unable to make the scheduled lunch, it is recommended that they reschedule to a more convenient time.
+Meetings over coffee are a yearlong opportunity for mentors and mentees to meet up and network face to face.

 Networking Mixer and Selection of Top Mentoring Team (end of Spring semester)